wp-plugins/xox-woocommerce-slidercarousel/README.txt

 1. Create new slider or carousel by going to "XoX Slider & Carousel -> Add New Slider/Carousel"
 2. Set the parameters for the slider or carousel
 3. Go to your post/page where you want this slider to be shown, add it using the shortcode button found in the editor toolbar.
-4. Alternatively you can got "Appearence -> Widgets" and add "XoX WooCommerce Widget" to your widget box, or
+4. Alternatively you can go to "Appearence -> Widgets" and add "XoX WooCommerce Widget" to your widget box, or
 5. Use anywhere in your .php template by adding this code: "<?php echo do_shortcode('[xoxslider name="slider-or-carousel-name"]'); ?>"

 == Screenshots ==

-1. /documentation/screenshots/1.jpg
+1. /screenshots/1.jpg
-2. /documentation/screenshots/2.jpg
+2. /screenshots/2.jpg
-3. /documentation/screenshots/3.jpg
+3. /screenshots/3.jpg
-4. /documentation/screenshots/4.jpg
+4. /screenshots/4.jpg
-5. /documentation/screenshots/5.jpg
+5. /screenshots/5.jpg
-6. /documentation/screenshots/6.jpg
+6. /screenshots/6.jpg
-7. /documentation/screenshots/7.jpg
+7. /screenshots/7.jpg

 == Changelog ==